nkramer/build-2021b/README.md

 - How do we beat the competition?
 - When can we go back to the office?
 - Are we done yet?
+- How can we scale our business?
+- What's our focus for Q2?